AyushDharDubey/CineInsight/README.md

-# The project can be experienced on https://ayushdhardubey.github.io/frontend
+# The project can be experienced on https://ayushdhardubey.github.io/CineInsight
+## unfortunately some websites don't work on IITR WiFi, my backend is also one of them so please visit above link either though mobile data or use vpn.

 ### OR